 Authorship of the article should be attributed only to the reference society(ies), whose name(s) should be placed below the title.

 Only contributors who meet specific authorship criteria are to be listed on the title page as Authors, with their affiliations.
 Any other participating contributors are to be listed in an Appendix at the end of the article.The methodology used to generate the recommendations should be reported, as well as the levels of evidence and strength of the recommendation, if applicable.

 Due to the journal space restrictions, the submission of this type of articles should be first convened between the Editor and the Scientific Societies.

 All official manuscripts are subjected to review by the Board of Editors for final approval before acceptance.

 These manuscripts are accepted only upon invitation from the Editorial Board.

 The maximum length is 1500 words.

 Congress proceedings, generally in the form of selected abstracts, may be considered for publication.
-Supplements to the journal containing extended abstracts, or full papers may also be taken into consideration.

 News regarding recent books, forthcoming congresses and symposia, as well as scientific societies involved in the area of gastroenterology and/or hepatology, may be submitted and will be published if in conformity with the Journal's editorial policy.